Generic name: CARVEDILOL 3.125mg

 Fluid retention (with or without transient worsening heart failure symptoms) should be treated by an increase in the dose of diuretics.

-The dose of COREG should be reduced if patients experience bradycardia (heart rate <55 beats/minute).
+The dose of COREG should be reduced if patients experience bradycardia (heart rate less than 55 beats per minute).

 Episodes of dizziness or fluid retention during initiation of COREG can generally be managed without discontinuation of treatment and do not preclude subsequent successful titration of, or a favorable response to, carvedilol.